chapel-lang/chapel/doc/rst/language/evolution.rst

 .. code-block:: chapel

    proc myFunction(ref A: []) {
-     forall i in A.domain {
-       writeln(A[i]);
+     begin {
+       A = 17;
      }
    }

 The default task intent for ``A`` is ``ref``, since the argument formal ``A`` is mutable.
-This simplifies parallel loops, making them simpler and cleaner to write.
+This simplifies parallel code, making it simpler and cleaner to write.

+In 1.32, the above ``begin`` would have resulted in a deprecation warning.
+In 1.34, this is valid code just like it was prior to 1.32.

 version 1.32, September 2023
 ----------------------------